gitfork/PixelsCamp-Challenge/README.md

 # Habit Challenge
+    # Goal
         Transform a dumb light bulb into a connected/IoT/smart light bulb

     # How to Apply
         * Log in to **GitHub** or create an account.